tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-08-online-learning-consist-halving.md

 {: #Assumptions }
 <a href="#contents"><button>Back to Contents</button></a>

-We assume that the environment is constraint and cannot be an free adversary.
+We assume that the environment is limited and cannot be a free adversary.
 What does this mean and what's this constraint?
-(Note: environment and adversary are interchangably used)
+(Note: environment and adversary are interchangeably used)

 Assume in the previous example what happens when the environment/adversary decides opposite to $p_t$.
 That is, when the agent decides to invest, the environment ensures there is a loss, and the agent decides not to invest then the environment gives a profit which the agent missed by not investing.
-Under this setting, any online algorithm is meaningless as its bound to make a mistake because the Online Problem Setting (Algorithm 1), guarantees that the agent takes decision before the environment reveals the reward.
+Under this setting, any online algorithm is meaningless as it's bound to make a mistake because the Online Problem Setting (Algorithm 1), guarantees that the agent decides before the environment reveals the reward.

 To avoid this case, we must constraint the representative power of the adversary.
 How do we do that?
 We assume that the adversary is always consistent with one of the experts.
 In other words we have $h^{\*} \in \mathcal{H}$ which the adversary uses to generate all the target labels (loss/profit in our example) $y_t$ $(= h^{\*}(x_t))$.